 It also turns out that those who said they followed the “never go to bed angry” rule were more than twice as likely to believe they had a better life than those who didn’t abide by the rule.

-A study published in Nature Communications in 2016 found going to bed angry negatively effects you, as you are more likely to carry the grudge after you wake up instead of simply shaking it off.
+A study published in Nature Communications in 2016 found going to bed angry negatively affects you, as you are more likely to carry the grudge after you wake up instead of simply shaking it off.

 You might also enjoy…